Abutilon theophrasti Medic.

 Flowering - June - October.

-Habitat - Cultivated fields, waste ground, disturbed sites, roadsides, railroads.
+Habitat - Crop fields, waste ground, disturbed sites, roadsides, railroads.

 Origin - Native to India.